Bicycles on Campus

 Redesign the standard bike person direction symbol.
 Final work must clearly show the intent of the traffic symbol, which is that cyclists and motorists have equal rights on the roadway.
 The final design may add, amend, exaggerate, whimsify the original.
 The final design must be the original design of the artist.

-For more details about how to submit a redesign, or to save, print, or redistribute this call for proposals, please click on the link for this .pdf: 2021 Online_Call for Artists.
-Creative Routes (2)
+For more details about how to submit a redesign, or to save, print, or redistribute this call for proposals, please Download 2021 Online Call for Artists Creative Routes (PDF)

 Boise State University is one of 18 campuses across the country to hold a gold designation as a Bicycle Friendly University from the League of American Bicyclists.
 The campus has many bicycle-friendly features, such as the Cycle Learning Center, bike rentals and purchases, dedicated bike lanes, self-service stations, classes, and more.